-Point being, we don't know all the facts around their (IBP-NCG match fix) case.
+The point is, we don't know all the facts around their (IBP-NCG match fix) case.
 We do know some denying was involved, we don't know to what extent, we don't know what they did to try to hide their actions, we truly don't know.
 That's why this situation gets really confusing.
-DaZeD is clearly trying to get his professional foot in the door but can be hindered by Valve at any moment if they choose to assert their power as publisher of CS:GO.
+DaZeD is clearly trying to get his professional foot in the door but can be hindered by Valve at any moment if they choose to assert their power as the publisher of CS:GO.

 Until we get some transparency from Valve when it comes up to their bans, we will forever sit here and ask.. "why are they still banned?"

 DaZeD will be the poster-boy for others.. and someone will capitalize on it

 This is all speculation.
 Take what I say with a grain of salt.
 WESA is a huge ESL partner, a majority of the board members are close partners or ESL-employed.
 The formed player council is compiled of working professionals and players in eSports who aggressively support an unban of CS:GO players who match-fixed and cheated a long time ago.